noble3212/Gambling-site-in-progress-/README.md

 One known issue is that exiting certain games may return you to my github homepage instead of the game selection screen.
 This will be fixed in a future update.

+Another know issue is with plinko balls physics

 ## 🎮 Features

 * Browser-based gameplay